TransHab: History

 The name of the project is a contraction of Transit Habitat reflecting the original intention to design an interplanetary vehicle to transfer humans to Mars.

 Considerable controversy arose during the TransHab development effort due to delays and increased costs of the ISS program.
 In 1999, the National Space Society issued a policy statement recommending that NASA continue R&D of inflatable technologies while ceasing development of a TransHab ISS module.
 Finally in 2000, despite objections from the White House, House Resolution 1654 was signed into law banning NASA from conducting further research and development of TransHab.
 An option to lease an inflatable habitat module from private industry was included in the bill.

-Since that time, the private company Bigelow Aerospace has purchased the rights to the patents developed by NASA and is pursuing a similar scheme for a private space station design.
+The private company Bigelow Aerospace purchased the rights to the patents developed by NASA, but ceased operations in 2020.
+It pursued a similar scheme for a private space station design.
 The company has launched the Genesis I, Genesis II, and BEAM pathfinder spacecraft, with plans for additional experimental craft culminating in their BA 330 production model and the Bigelow Commercial Space Station.